frame-src/reader/README.md

 <h1>reader</h1>
-Parser used for create the tokens in "minishell"
+Parser used to create the tokens in "minishell"